bookofproofs/bookofproofs.github.io/_sources/branches/fun/dudeney/chessboard-problems/statical-chess-puzzles/a-puzzle-with-pawns.md

 Place two pawns in the middle of the chessboard, one at `$Q 4$` and the other at `$K 5.$` Now, place the remaining fourteen pawns (sixteen in all) so that no three shall be in a straight line in any possible direction.

-Note that I purposely do not say queens, because by the words [any possible direction" I go beyond attacks on diagonals.
+Note that I purposely do not say queens, because by the words "any possible direction" I go beyond attacks on diagonals.
 The pawns must be regarded as mere points in space — at the centers of the squares.
-See dotted lines in the case of "The Eight Queens][bookofproofs$7232]
+See dotted lines in the case of [The Eight Queens][bookofproofs$7232]